-However, the social network of relationships, so necessary to social capital and trust in Fukuyama’s discussions, is strengthened by a Requisite Organization.
-I hypothesize that when a company becomes requisitely organized (structured naturally), the new structure creates trustful relations between peers (at the same level) which provide the necessary antecedents for social networks.
+Requisitely organizing strengthens the social network so necessary to social capital and trust in Fukuyama’s discussions.
+When a company becomes requisitely organized (structured naturally), the new structure creates trustful relations between peers (at the same level) which provide the necessary antecedents for social networks.
 This provides a platform for knowledge sharing or trading and other forms of social networking.
 If I can trust my peers to peer with me, then I can enter into a variety of creative work arrangements with them.
 When structure is clear already, we can get down to work.

 A Requisite Organization does not remove the need for these social networks in the work environment.
 Instead it may create an atmosphere of trust that fosters their development.